nageswarnandipati/5143-Opsys-103/Assignments/P03/readme.md

 ### Athul sajikumar
 ### nageshwar nandipatti
 ### sai koushik patibanda

+## overview:
+The CPU scheduling project aims to enhance the efficiency and performance of a computer system by implementing advanced CPU scheduling algorithms.
+CPU scheduling is a crucial aspect of operating systems, responsible for determining the order in which processes are executed on the central processing unit (CPU).
+This project addresses the challenges associated with managing and optimizing the allocation of CPU resources, ensuring fair and efficient execution of processes.

+How to run the code

 ## These are the results of some testings that we did on different algorithms and there comparisons and observations:

 ## python3 sim.py sched=FCFS cpus=10 ios=5 input=small_cpu.dat